M&M's: 2000s–present: New flavors and re-releases

 In July 2001, the dulce de leche variety was introduced in five markets with large Hispanic populations: Los Angeles, California; San Diego, California; Miami, Florida; McAllen-Brownsville, Texas; and San Antonio, Texas.
 The product never became popular with the Hispanic community, who preferred existing varieties, and the variety was discontinued in most areas by early 2003.

 Several other varieties of M&M debuted throughout the 2010s.
 These include a Pretzel variety released in 2010, a limited edition Coffee Nut variety released in 2016, another Caramel variety released in 2017, a limited edition English Toffee variety released in 2019, and a limited edition Hazelnut Spread variety also released in 2019.

 A range of additional products was launched in the 2000s and 2010s to expand beyond the traditional line of candies.
-A chocolate bar called the M-Azing was initially released in 2004, and subsequently relaunched in 2013, oversized confections entitled the "Mega" variety were briefly released in 2007 to promote the Shrek film series, before being introduced as a standalone product in 2014, M&M cookies began to be sold in the United States in 2016, and M&M chocolate blocks were released in Australia in 2017.
+A chocolate bar called the M-Azing was initially released in 2004, and relaunched in 2013, Oversized confections entitled the "Mega" variety were briefly released in 2007 to promote the Shrek film series, before being introduced as a standalone product in 2014.
+M&M cookies began to be sold in the United States in 2016.
+M&M chocolate blocks were released in Australia in 2017.

 In 2020, a Fudge Brownie variety was released in the United States.
 They were discontinued in April 2024.

-On September 28, 2022, the introduction of a purple variety was announced, as well as their newest "spokescandy", Purple.
+In September 2022, the introduction of a purple variety was announced, as well as their newest "spokescandy", Purple.

+Mars, Inc. announced the introduction of a new variation of its iconic M&M's candies produced entirely without artificial dyes, starting in August 2026.
+The product rollout was timed alongside the brand's 85th anniversary.

 Ingredients

 A traditional milk chocolate M&M weighs approximately 0.91 grams / 0.032 ounces.
 It has approximately 4.7 calories (kcal) of food energy (1.7 kcal from fat).
-Contrary to a misconception held by some, each colored M&M does not have a different flavor, all possess the same chocolate taste.
+Contrary to a misconception held by some, each colored M&M does not have a different flavor.
+All possess the same chocolate taste.